johnmarco123/drawing_app/development.md

 ++ Added two modes for the typing tool
-++ made vim mode pretty functional but still has massive bugs ++ Add a way to grab a a box of "elements" and move them
+++ made vim mode pretty functional but still has massive bugs ++ Add a way to grab a a box of "elements" and move them ++ Added a manual for each tool and made it manditory for any new tools

     # Bugs Fixed: